-Once you have completed the above steps, fill out the following application forms.
-You can drop them off at an Autoplan broker or mail them to ICBC.
+Once you have completed the above steps, fill out the following application form.
+You can drop it off at an Autoplan broker or mail it to ICBC.

-Note: Pages 1, 2, and 3 of the application form for modified collector vehicle status must be submitted for approval.
+Note: All pages of the application form must be submitted for approval.

 Once we get your application, it will take about 4 to 6 weeks for review.